TheGooseGuy/iOS-Dev/Resources/Reddit Post.md

 [Paul Hudson: Hacking With Swift](https://www.hackingwithswift.com/) The famous 100 Days of Swift

 After visited a few tutorials, finish these projects:
-- [ ] A read time chat application using firebase
+- [ ] A real time chat application using firebase
 - [ ] A map application using Mapkit
 - [ ] A to-do list using coredata
 - [ ] A music playing app using AVFoundation